yankodimitrov/SwiftKeychain/README.md

 #SwiftKeychain
-An elegant Swift wrapper for the Apple Keychain API, made for iOS.
+An elegant Swift wrapper around the Apple Keychain API, made for iOS.
 Take a look at the class diagram to find out how the SwiftKeychain will fit inside your project *(Figure 1)*:

 ![SwiftKeychain UML class diagram](https://raw.githubusercontent.com/yankodimitrov/SwiftKeychain/master/class-diagram.jpg "Figure 1.
 SwiftKeychain UML class diagram")